maestro-os/blimp/README.md

 This repository contains the following components:
 - `blimp`: The package manager itself
+- `blimp-builder`: An utility to build packages
 - `blimp-server`: The package manager's server
-- `blimp-builder`: The utility allowing to build packages
+- `common`: Library containing shared functions between crates